-Master of Arts: A candidate for the degree of Master of Arts must give evidence of having completed four semesters or the equivalent of one foreign language.
+Master of Arts: A candidate for the degree of Master of Arts with a major in English, history, or political science must give evidence of having completed four semesters or the equivalent of one foreign language.
 With the approval of the college dean, twelve hours from college level mathematical sciences may be substituted for the foreign language requirement.
 These courses must be approved by the college dean.